 Because of the amount of sunlight available to Nigerian solar system owners, it is expected that most solar systems will at some point experience clipping.
 However, that a solar inverter is showing clipping does not call for alarm.
 What is important is that the overall production and of course, your power needs, is met.

-As always, SolarKobo helps her customers all over Nigeria make the best choice of inverter.
+As always, keeping this in mind, SolarKobo helps her customers all over Nigeria make the best choice of inverter.